BrantaOps/branta-windows/README.md

 dotnet run
 ```

+## Releases

+To Create the MSI installer Build the Branta.Setup project in Release

+Note: For the installer to work the ProductCode and ProductVersion in `Branta.Setup.vdproj` must be updated.

 ## Donate

 Branta is free open source software.
 If you can, consider donating on [Geyser](https://geyser.fund/project/branta).
 All funds go towards improving and automating security for your stack.